Adaptive Iterative Linearization Galerkin Methods for Nonlinear Problems

 Then, applying an elliptic reconstruction technique (see, e.g., \cite{LakkisMakridakis:06,MakridakisNochetto:03}) yields a computable a posteriori error estimate for the error $\|u^\star-u_N^{n+1}\|_X$, which can be expressed in terms of a discretization and linearization contribution.
+In fact, these estimators can also be applied to appropriately enrich the space $X_N$, thereby leading to a new space $X_{N+1}$.
 We note that this approach has been applied previously in~\cite{CongreveWihler:17} in the specific context of the Zarantonello iteration scheme. \item Alternatively, we may consider, for $n \geq 0$, a \emph{nonlinear} discrete problem which, on the one hand, features the \emph{nonlinear} operator~$\F$ from~\eqref{eq:F=0}, and, on the other hand, possesses the same solution, $\un{n+1}\in X_N$, as the \emph{linear} Galerkin formulation~\eqref{eq:itN1}.
-Assuming that it exists a computable bound for the residual of the discrete solution to a suitably reconstructed nonlinear problem, our analysis will show that such a bound can be exploited for the purpose of deriving an a posteriori error estimator. \end{enumerate}
+Assuming that there exists a computable bound for the residual of the discrete solution to a suitably reconstructed nonlinear problem, our analysis will show that such a bound can be exploited for the purpose of deriving an a posteriori error estimator. \end{enumerate}